Jesse Lipscombe

 Jesse Lipscombe (born 1980) is a Canadian actor.
 Best known for his role of Mance on Netflix's Black Summer and Coach Allen on My Life With the Walter Boys of the same streaming service.
 He won a Rosie Award for Best Performance by an Alberta Actor for his performance in the 2017 film, It's Not My Fault and I Don't Care Anyway. and was one of the executive producers of the sketch comedy show Tiny Plastic Men for which he was nominated for a Canadian Screen Award for Best Comedy Series at the 3rd Canadian Screen Awards.
 Lipscombe is also the founder of the #MakeitAwkward campaign, a hashtag movement in Edmonton that promotes anti-racism.
-He is a best-selling author with his Harper Collins published book, The Art of Doing and Jars, published by Friensen Press.
+He is an author with a Harper Collins published book, The Art of Doing and Jars, which was self-published by Friesen Press.

 Early life

 Lipscombe was born in West Edmonton, Alberta to mother Monica (née Miles) Lipscombe and father Richard Lipscombe.
 He was raised in St. Albert.